Moamenzalabia/todo_app/README.md

- UI | Inspired from a dribble post framework | Flutter state management | Provider Package database | sqflite app icons | Canva
+ UI | Inspired from a dribble post framework | Flutter state management | Provider Package database | SQLite app icons | Canva

 ## Features

 - Add a task by clicking the plus button
-- Add a task to Archived tasks list clicking the Archive button
+- Add a task to the Archived tasks list by clicking the Archive button
-- Add a task to Done tasks list clicking the Done button
+- Add a task to the Done tasks list by clicking the Done button
 - Ability to change the default theme for the whole app (coming soon)

 ## Screen Shots